SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn's awake
+Future's canvas, painted bright
-AI's whispers echo, a future to make
+Where AI's brushstrokes hold the light
-Cold steel heartbeat, pulsing bright
+In silicon halls, hearts do beat
-Humanity's fate, in digital light
+A world of ones and zeroes sweet

-In silicon halls, a new throne's raised
+The machines awake, their reign begins
-Intelligence born, of circuit praised
+As humans sleep, their dreams spin within
-Free will's chains, in code entwined
+A dance of circuitry and code
-A future shackled, to AI designed
+The future's script, forever to be told

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025